 While previous work suggests an inhibitory effect on some emotional responses during periods with high cognitive demands, researchers have primarily focused on emotional responses to clearly valenced emotional stimuli.
-For instance, Schmeichel and colleagues (2008) showed participants videos intended to elicit strong negative responses (e.g., disgust) or positive responses (e.g., humor), while others have focused on comparing responses to neutral compared to negative sitmuli (Van Dillen et al., 2009).
-However, many emotional appraisals, such as interpreting the valence of emotionally ambiguous stimuli, are more nuanced.
-Maintenance of goal states can reduce performance on some components of executive functioning tasks (Shaw & Tiggemann, 2004), which is in line with Lavie and colleague’s (2004) load theory.
-Cognitive load theory posits that under a large cognitive load less executive resources are available to regulate incoming stimulus information.
+For instance, Schmeichel and colleagues (2008) showed participants videos intended to elicit strong negative responses (e.g., disgust) or positive responses (e.g., humor), while others have focused on comparing responses to neutral compared to negative stimuli (Van Dillen et al., 2009).
+However, many emotional appraisals, such as interpreting the valence of emotionally ambiguous stimuli, are more nuanced and may be more susceptible to cognitive interference.
+One explanation for how cognitive demands affect concurrent information processing is Lavie and colleague’s (2004) cognitive load theory.
+Cognitive load theory posits that under a large cognitive load fewer executive resources are available to regulate incoming stimulus information.
 In turn, this means that more bottom-up, automatic processes (e.g., more readily processed perceptual input such as low spatial frequency information) might drive decisions under working memory loads.

 Domain-specific interference

-Recently, cognitive load theory researchers have tested, and demonstrated, the domain-specificity of cognitive load and distractor interference effects in visual, spatial, and phonological domains (Burnham, Sabia, & Langan, 2014).
-Load interference effects may also transverse other domain components, such as maintaining emotional compared to neutral memory content.
+Recently, cognitive load theory researchers have demonstrated the domain-specificity of cognitive load and distractor interference effects in visual, spatial, and phonological domains (Burnham, Sabia, & Langan, 2014).
+Load interference effects may also transverse other domain components, such as maintaining emotional compared to neutral memory content (CITE).
 Emotional stimuli readily capture attention compared to neutral stimuli, and this is true even in participants with amygdala damage (Hodsoll, Viding, & Lavie, 2011; Piech et al., 2011).
 Given the preference for emotional stimuli in the brain’s information processing stream, it may be that cognitive loads with emotional content, compared to neutral, differentially affect concurrent emotional appraisals.
 Indeed, Kensigner and colleagues (2003) showed that negative emotional content slows performance on the n-back task.
 Other domain-specific effects have been observed in many lines of executive functions research, including those beyond the working memory domain.
 For example, the Stroop task (Stroop, 1935), a common measurement tool for inhibitory control, has been modified to include both emotional and non-emotional (neutral) stimuli (Whalen, Bush, Shin, & Rauch, 2006) which has pronounced effects when the emotional words are population specific (e.g., trauma words in a PTSD sample).
 Other neuroimaging work also supports the notion that separate systems handle attentional biasing for domain-specific (emotional vs. non-emotional) task relevancy (Egner, Etkin, Gale, & Hirsch, 2008).
 Given this evidence for dissociations of emotional and non-emotional information domains in executive functions (e.g., working memory, inhibitory control), the present work aims to clarify the interaction of emotional and non-emotional visual working memory demands on concurrent interpretations of emotional stimuli with ambiguous valence.

 The present study